k2-fsa/k2/docs/source/core_concepts/index.rst

   If you want to convert an FSA from another framework to k2 that contains multiple final states, you can create an extra state and consider it as the super final state.
-For each final state in the FSA, add an arc to this super final state with label -1 and score 0.
+For each final state in the FSA, add an arc to this super final state with label -1 and score equal to the final-weight of that final state.
 The resulting FSA will contain only a single final state.

   Similarly, if it contains multiple start states, you can add a super start state and set both the label and score of the arcs added from the super start